 When I moved to Dubai a year and a half ago, it was a struggle to get a job especially with my fresh-out-of-college status.
 Nobody wanted to invest their money hiring an inexperienced talent, so after some time I got a bit desperate for a job.
 That made me make the mistake of jumping into a job that made it difficult for me to make ends meet.
 I was only earning enough to pay for my rent, transportation and food but no wiggle room to do anything else.
 I was also constantly exposed to situations of abuse at work (Not earning what I’m supposed to earn, getting salary deductions illegally, being undermined).
 I’m only thankful that even with a paycheck-to-paycheck lifestyle, I learned to thrive.

-I swear to God, even my Dad is amazed at how I’m earning a measly amount but never asked for support.
+I swear to God, even my Dad is amazed at how I’m earning a measly amount but never asked for any support from them.
 I honestly credit that experience in teaching me to be creative with money.

 Playing the mommy role to ex boyfriends